-This Passover, check your local TV listings (or your favorite streaming service) for some of these favorites from the staff of the Union for Reform Judaism.
+The holiday of Passover hasn't inspired quite as many popular film retellings as Hanukkah, but that certainly doesn't mean there are no good flicks to choose from.
+This Passover, check your local TV listings for some of these favorites from the staff of the Union for Reform Judaism.

 The Ten Commandments (1956)